openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

 **React-Native Support**

 The following Expo library is used to implement the IOS and Android OS level APIs: https://docs.expo.dev/versions/latest/sdk/app-integrity/ (in Alpha release).
 As per the OS requirements, a nonce is required from the backend server to generate the attested keys.
 The nonce is used to protect against replay attacks and is embedded in the attestation object.
-Unfortunately because of this nonce requirement the expo app integrity library is likely not suitable to generate hardware backed keys for other use cases - dPOP and hardware backed cryptographic holder binding.
+Unfortunately because of this nonce requirement the expo app integrity library is likely not suitable to generate hardware backed keys for other use cases (outside key attestation) - dPOP and hardware backed cryptographic holder binding.

 **Bifold**